Lower Hutt City AFC

 Lower Hutt City AFC is an association football club in Lower Hutt, New Zealand.
-They currently compete in the Central League, and act as a farm team to the Wellington Phoenix.
+They currently compete in the Capital Premier.
+From 2019 until 2022, they had a close association with the Wellington Phoenix, allowing Phoenix youth players to play within the Capital Football leagues.

 Club history

 The club formed in 1967 with the amalgamation of two existing clubs, Lower Hutt City (formed in 1921) and Railways (formed in 1942).
 The club also competed under the name Hutt City during its only National League season, 1997–1998.